alexames/progress-and-poverty/Introductory/Introductory.md

-progress—just as closer settlement and a more intimate connection with the rest of the world, and greater utilization of labor-saving machinery, make possible greater economies in production and exchange, and wealth in consequence increases, not merely in the aggregate, but in proportion to population —so does poverty take a darker aspect.
+progress—just as closer settlement and a more intimate connection with the rest of the world, and greater utilization of labor-saving machinery, make possible greater economies in production and exchange, and wealth in consequence increases, not merely in the aggregate, but in proportion to population—so does poverty take a darker aspect.
 Some get an infinitely better and easier living, but others find it hard to get a living at all.
 The "tramp" comes with the locomotive, and almshouses and prisons are as surely the marks of "material